dougdss89/wgarepo/DATASOURCE.md

 Para migrar para o SGBD, utilizei o Airbyte, ferramenta de ELT.

+Para subir as bases no PostgreSQL use os arquivos:

+  - wideworld_hml
+  - dw_wideworld

 # ENGLISH

 Below are the links to the data sources used in the project.